Gerd Gigerenzer: Education

-Gigerenzer received a Master of Arts and a Doctor of Philosophy in psychology from the University of Munich in 1974 and 1977, respectively.
-He received the postdoctoral degree of habilitation (full professor qualification) at the university's department of psychology in 1982.
+Gigerenzer received a Master of Arts and a Doctor of Philosophy in psychology from LMU Munich in 1974 and 1977, respectively.
+He received the postdoctoral degree of habilitation (full professor qualification) at LMU's department of psychology in 1982.

 Academic career

-Previously working at the University of Munich, Gigerenzer moved to the University of Konstanz in 1984 and to the University of Salzburg in 1990.
-From 1992 to 1995 he was Professor of Psychology at the University of Chicago and has been the John M. Olin Distinguished Visiting Professor, School of Law at the University of Virginia.
-In 1995 he became director of the Max Planck Institute for Psychological Research in Munich, and in 1997 director of the Max Planck Institute for Human Development in Berlin.
-Since 2009 he has been director of the Harding Center for Risk Literacy in Berlin, which moved in 2020 to the University of Potsdam.
+Previously working at LMU Munich, Gigerenzer moved to the University of Konstanz in 1984 and to the University of Salzburg in 1990.
+From 1992 to 1995, he was Professor of Psychology at the University of Chicago and has been the John M. Olin Distinguished Visiting Professor, School of Law at the University of Virginia.
+In 1995, he became director of the Max Planck Institute for Psychological Research in Munich, and in 1997 director of the Max Planck Institute for Human Development in Berlin.
+Since 2009, he has been director of the Harding Center for Risk Literacy in Berlin, which moved in 2020 to the University of Potsdam.

+He is a member of the Science Council of the ERC, the 22 scientists who oversee the European Research Council, and since 2023, Vice President of the ERC.